Pension vs 401(k)

 A 401(k) is technically considered a defined contribution plan, and, unlike a pension, it’s funded using pre-tax dollars from your income rather than by your employer.
 Often, however, your employer will match a defined percentage of your contributions.

-The big difference between a pension and 401(k) that’s invested in the stock market is that the former provides a guaranteed income stream, while the latter will provide an income stream but from a balance that varies with the market.
+The big difference between a pension and 401(k) that’s invested in the stock market is that the former provides a guaranteed income stream, while the latter is a variable income stream.
 In retirement it’s good to have a mix of both to help manage different risks.

-Income streams exposed to markets increases risk but allows you to potentially capture upside and collect dividends to temper inflation risks.
+Variable income streams are likely exposed to markets, which increases risk but allows you to potentially capture upside and collect dividends to temper inflation risks.
 Guaranteed income streams, like a pension, are steady and will last a lifetime.
 Guaranteed income reduces exposure to market volatility and longevity risk (outliving your savings in retirement) in a financial plan.